 navigate to "Classes," and click "Request Transfer of Credit."

-(NOTE: Skip this step for Tufts Abroad and Fletcher courses).
+(NOTE: Skip this step for Tufts Abroad, Fletcher, and Consortium

 - After receiving credit for the course(s) on SIS from the

 - Email SIS approval, IR Transfer of Credit Form, and the course(s)

 IR approval takes approximately one week.
 Students will be notified

 via email whether a course has been approved for IR credit and a